richasopa/modular-furniture-lead-funnel-analysis/README.md

 ### Project Overview

 Built as Part 1 of the Inside Modular Interiors Analytics series, which explores sales, marketing, operations, and profitability across a modular furniture business.
-This Power BI project analyzes the lead-to-customer journey for a modular furniture business.
+This Power BI project analyzes the lead to customer journey for a modular furniture business.
 The objective was to understand how leads progress through the sales process, identify high-performing lead sources, evaluate customer segments, and uncover opportunities to improve conversion performance.

 ## Dashboard Preview